epatyukova/goldilocks/README.md

 ```
 * Run the application
 ```
-run streamlit run src/qe_input/QE_input.py
+streamlit run src/qe_input/QE_input.py
 ```
-* Open the browser and go to
+* Open a browser and go to
 ```
 http://localhost:8501
 ```

 ## Features

-The purpose if this application is to help unexperienced user to setup single point SCF energy calculation with
+The purpose if this application is to help unexperienced user to setup a single point SCF energy calculation with
 Quantum Espresso package [1,2].

 Current strategy of choice of parameters for single point SCF calulations is the following:

-* Use SSSP library of pseudo-potentials [3] (there are versions for PBE, PBEsol funcitonals and 'efficiency' and 'precision' calculations, all of which are availible through the app)
+* Use SSSP library of pseudo-potentials [3] (there are versions for PBE, PBEsol funcitonals and 'efficiency' and 'precision' calculations, all of which are availible through the application)
 * For cutoffs choose the maximum value for all elements in the compound from tables supplied with corresponding set of pseudopotentials
-* We use constant smearing for all calculations 0.01 Ry Marzari-Vanderbilt smearing
+* We use constant smearing for all calculations 0.01 Ry Marzari-Vanderbilt
 * We predict k-point mesh with machine learning model (at the moment it is CGCNN) which was trained on data generated for the set of strutures from MC3D database [8] (additional relaxation was not perfomed).
 We also predict confidece interval for k-points prediction (95% confidence).

 The input file can be generated via: